 We putted along in the canal for another 7 miles until we got to the St. Lambert Lock, then entered Lake St. Louis.
 The charts had made us a bit nervous about crossing Lake St. Louis, as the channel makes a big zig zag across the lake that has a lot of shallow water, but it’s well marked and easy to navigate.
 It was fun looking back at the Montreal skyline, and running across a sailing race.
 It was a beautiful day on the water,

 Our destination was the charming little town of St. Anne de Bellevue.
 We had numerous people tell us about this stop…everyone from fellow “Loopers” to locals in Montreal.
 St. Anne is a popular spot for local Montreal boaters on weekends.
 We were grateful to be there during the week!
 There’s a small grocery store, tons of restaurants, and to Rob’s delight, numerous choices for ice cream.
 After riding our bikes to the grocery store, we ventured into town for an early dinner.
 We tried out Chalet Tai restaurant, and it was disappointing, but had a lovely spot right on the canal.
-The ice cream was great!
+The ice cream, however, was great!

 St. Anne de Bellevue